Category Archives: British Royals

 NPG x104919. © National Portrait Gallery, London

 Unlike their beautiful mother, Louise and her sisters were not considered attractive and had the rather unpleasant nickname of “The Hags.”
 Their education was minimal although they had been taught music.
 In public, the sisters appeared shy and did not want to be noticed or have others talk about them.
-In private, they were less inhibited and took part in the family tradition of practical jokes.
+In private, they were less inhibited and participated in the family tradition of practical jokes.
 Alexandra was extremely possessive of her children and prolonged their childhood far past the norm.
 For example, Louise, at age 19, was given a child’s birthday party.
 While Louise and Maud married, their sister Victoria was not allowed to marry so that she could serve as a companion to her mother.
 Her cousin Grand Duchess Olga Alexandrovna described her a little more than “a glorified maid.”

 by William Downey, for W. & D. Downey albumen cabinet card, 27 July 1889 NPG x3805 © National Portrait Gallery, London